 Charles Lindner, past president of the Los Angeles Criminal Bar Association, noted that top defense lawyers usually charge a starting flat fee of about $500,000 for a capital case involving a celebrity (and that was in 1994, so that amount is higher today).
 Given that during the trial, Simpson was represented by at least 10 attorneys, if you do the math ($500,000 x 10), you get a similar estimate: about $5 million.

-Simpson’s legal bill is nothing compared to what the prosecution spent for their case — almost twice.
-It is estimated that the prosecution’s case against Simpson cost taxpayers more than a whopping $9 million.
+Simpson’s legal bill is nothing compared to what the prosecution spent for their case — almost double.
+It is estimated that the prosecution’s case against Simpson cost taxpayers a whopping $9 million.
 This number includes the cost of district attorney, assistant attorneys, court costs (judge, court reporters, judicial assistants), sequestering of jury, sheriff’s deputies providing security, and Simpson’s incarceration for 473 days.

 If you enjoyed this post, please follow Bookshelf via Twitter or email, or share it with a friend.
 Thank you for your support.

 Read related posts: The O.J.
 Simpson Trial and the Chewbacca Defense

 Why are People Fascinated by Making a Murderer?

 Why Do Some New Words Last and Others Fade?

 Brilliant graphic design for nonprofits, foundations, and schools: